Velocity-plus/Trikzcafe-for-CSGO-TrikzMod-/README.md

 ## Support

-For support, questions, or more information, please visit our [community forums] or join our [Discord server].
+For support, questions, or more information, please join our [[Discord server]](https://discord.gg/AJj9xjCfhy).

 ## License